 Many publicly-traded companies in the U.S. report their financial performance in accordance with a fiscal year (FY) ending on December 31st.
 This corresponds to the calendar year (CY) end.
-However, not all companies report their FY end on December 31st, so any variation in fiscal year ends among comps must be addressed for benchmarking purposes.
+However, not all companies report their FY end on December 31st, so for comps benchmarking purposes, any variation in fiscal year end's among comps must be addressed.

 You can use the formula below to "calendarize" the financial data for whatever metric you're using.
 In this case, I'll use sales as an example:

-This is important to do (if needed), as trading multiples based on financial data for different periods can lead to a misleading comps valuation, especially for cyclical companies/industries.
+If needed, this is important to do, as trading multiples based on financial data for different periods can lead to a misleading comps valuation, especially for cyclical companies and industries.

-Three common equity value multiples are the price-to-earnings (P/E) ratio, the price-to-earnings-to-growth (PEG) ratio, and the equity value-to-net income (EV/NI) multiple.
+Three common equity value multiples are the price-to-earnings (P/E) ratio, the price/earnings-to-growth (PEG) ratio, and the equity value to net income (EV/NI) multiple.